foundrycf/foundry/README.md

         "UnderscoreCF"   :  "*"
       }, //A structure containing key/pair mappings of foundry packages and versions that this project depends on.

-      "license": "MIT", The license which you prefer to release your project under.
+      "license": "MIT", //The license which you prefer to release your project under.
 MIT is a good choice.
       "engines": {
         "adobe": ">=9.0.0" //specifies adobe version required
         "railo": ">=3.3.1" //specifies railo version requird